ksantosfrost/cse15l-lab-reports/lab5.md

 Hi all,

 I'm working on a Java program to list all prime numbers up to a given number.
-However, I'm getting some unexpected non-prime numbers in my output.
+However, I'm getting some unexpected results in my output.
 For instance, when I input 10, the output does not include 9, which is prime.
 I think the bug might be in my loop or the prime-checking condition, but I'm not sure.
 Here's a screenshot of the output.

 ```
 java